Updated: Nov 16

 I’m sure I’ve spied a more recent edition that has been quite literally cut down to size but this, the original edition from 2005, is gigantic.
 It comes in a box that is 25 inches long and around 20 inches wide.
 No folded playing board here: the board fills the box, as does the heavy steel map board designed to take players’ magnetic markers.

 This was a game that the publishers, Seager Games, hoped would be the Next Big Thing following in the wake of Trivial Pursuit.
 It wasn’t to be.
-Cutting through the hyperbole on the box and in the rulebook, self-proclaiming this as “a classic”, “unique” and “a brilliant new board game”, the game itself is a perfectly serviceable family game and had the potential of being a useful educational tool, but its mechanics were very old hat.
+Cutting through the hyperbole on the box and in the rulebook, self-proclaiming this as 'a classic'', 'unique' and 'a brilliant new board game', this is a perfectly serviceable family game and had the potential of being a useful educational tool, but its mechanics were very old hat.
 It’s a roll and move game where players land on squares representing the various countries of Europe and its immediate neighbours.
 There is scope for some strategy as players can spend ‘strategy cards’ to alter their route around the board; in effect, allowing them to choose between two landing squares for their dice roll.

 The rules are poorly presented but the game is simple enough that this isn’t a fatal handicap: clumsily written rules notwithstanding, you’ll be up and playing in minutes.
 Although Where is Moldova? works as a light family game, this bulky edition is incredibly overproduced for what it is.
 And the seemingly random mishmash of question topics undermines what could have given this a worthwhile application in schools.